siderolabs/talos/website/content/v1.11/talos-guides/network/kubespan.md

     enabled: true
 ```

+## Discovery Service Availability

+KubeSpan depends on the Discovery Service for peer discovery and key exchange.
+Once all nodes in a cluster have established their KubeSpan connections, the cluster can continue operating normally even if the Discovery Service becomes temporarily unavailable.
+When the cluster is already running and all peers are connected, node-to-node communication remains seamless because the existing WireGuard sessions persist, allowing operations to continue uninterrupted.

+However, if the Discovery Service is unavailable and you reboot a node or attempt to add new ones, those nodes will be unable to join or rejoin the mesh until the service becomes reachable again.
+This is because new key exchanges and peer discovery require an active connection to the Discovery Service.

 ## Configuration

 KubeSpan will automatically discover all cluster members, exchange Wireguard public keys and establish a full mesh network.